open/close all folders

 - Tomboy with a Girly Streak: Her job as the goddess of the hunt is not a stereotypically feminine job and she has even been described as 'unladylike' by Hera.
 However, whenever she sees Persephone dressed up such as when she got ready for her job in the underworld she couldn't help but comment on how cute Persephone looked.

-- Vow of Celibacy: Artemis is part of the Goddesses of Eternal Maidenhood, the same group that are funding Persephone's college scholarship and due to this she has a house rule of men being banned from her's and Persephone's house unless there are special circumstances.
+- Vow of Celibacy: Artemis is part of The Goddesses of Eternal Maidenhood, the same group that are funding Persephone's college scholarship, and due to this she has a house rule of men being banned from their house unless there are special circumstances.